David Cassidy: 1970s

 Internationally, Cassidy's solo career eclipsed the phenomenal success of The Partridge Family.
-He became an instant drawing card, with sellout concert successes in major arenas around the world.
+He became an instant drawing card, with sellout concert successes at major arenas.
 These concerts produced mass hysteria, resulting in the media coining the term "Cassidymania".
 For example, he played to two sellout crowds of 56,000 each at the Houston Astrodome in Texas over one weekend in 1972.
 His concert in New York's Madison Square Garden sold out in one day and was followed by riots after the show.
 His concert tours of the United Kingdom included sellout concerts at Wembley Arena in 1973.
 In Australia in 1974, the mass hysteria was such that calls were made to have him deported from the country, especially after the madness at his 33,000-person audience concert at Melbourne Cricket Ground.

 A turning point in Cassidy's career occurred at the penultimate show on a world tour in London's White City Stadium on May 26, 1974.
 On that date, nearly 800 people were injured in a stampede at the front of the stage.
 Thirty were taken to the hospital, and a 14-year-old girl, Bernadette Whelan, died four days later at London's Hammersmith Hospital without regaining consciousness.
 A deeply affected Cassidy faced the press, trying to make sense of what had happened.
 Out of respect for the family and to avoid turning Whelan's funeral into a media circus, Cassidy did not attend the service.
 He spoke privately to Whelan's parents and sent flowers.
 Cassidy stated at the time that the girl's death would haunt him until the day he died.

 I'm exploited by people who put me on the back of cereal boxes.
 I asked my housekeeper to go and buy a certain kind of cereal and when she came home, there was a huge picture of me on the back.
 I can't even eat breakfast without seeing my face.